 (Added to NRS by 1979, 458; A 1995, 2667; 1999, 1354)

-The Las Vegas wrongful death attorneys at Benson & Bingham has a proven history of successfully pursuing various types of wrongful death claims.
-The list below is an example of the scenarios which we have succeeded on behalf of families:
+The Las Vegas wrongful death attorneys at Benson & Bingham Accident Injury Lawyers, LLC, have a proven history of successfully pursuing various types of wrongful death claims.
+The list below is an example of the scenarios in which we have experience working on behalf of families: